SaitejaGudidevini/FineTuning-LLM-using-MLX-Framework/README.md

 # YouTube Comment Reply Generator

-This project implements an AI-powered YouTube comment reply generation system using DialoGPT fine-tuned on YouTube comments and replies data.
+This project creates an AI-powered system for automatically generating contextually appropriate replies to YouTube comments.
+It leverages Microsoft's DialoGPT model fine-tuned on real YouTube comment-reply pairs to produce human-like responses.

-## Overview

-The system uses Microsoft's DialoGPT model fine-tuned on a dataset of YouTube comments and their corresponding replies.
-It can automatically generate contextually relevant and appropriate responses to user comments on YouTube videos.

-## Features

-- Fine-tuned DialoGPT model for YouTube comment reply generation
-- Support for Apple Silicon via MPS (Metal Performance Shaders)
-- Custom dataset handling for comment-reply pairs
-- Configurable generation parameters (temperature, top-k, top-p)
+The system is optimized for Apple Silicon using Metal Performance Shaders (MPS) acceleration and features a custom dataset implementation for handling comment-reply pairs.
+The model can be trained on your own YouTube comment data and deployed to automatically generate responses with configurable parameters for controlling reply style and tone.

+Key features include customizable generation parameters (temperature, top-k, top-p), support for sentiment-appropriate responses, and a streamlined training pipeline.
+This tool helps content creators engage with their audience more efficiently by providing intelligent, contextual replies to viewer comments without manual intervention.

 ## Requirements